Skip to main content

 You may provide a consultation or specialized treatment without assuming the role of the attending physician, in which case you are considered a specialist physician.
 As a specialist physician, you examine a patient or provide specialized treatment at the request of the attending physician or authorized nurse practitioner.
 During the time you provide specialized treatment, the attending physician or authorized nurse practitioner continues to monitor the patient and authorize any time-loss benefits.

 If you have an Oregon nurse practitioner on your staff, he or she must become authorized by the Workers’ Compensation Division before seeing workers’ compensation patients.
-Physician assistants must certify to the division before seeing workers’ compensation patients.
-The insurer will not pay for services if the nurse practitioner is not authorized or the physician assistant has not certified.
+Physician associates must certify to the division before seeing workers’ compensation patients.
+The insurer will not pay for services if the nurse practitioner is not authorized or the physician associate has not certified.
 See our website for more information.

 At every visit you should ask the patient if they are enrolled in an MCO.
 You may contact the insurer to find out if the patient is enrolled in an MCO.
 If you treat an MCO enrolled patient and you or the referring physician are not on that MCO’s panel, the insurer will not have to pay you.